Unique Challenges of Alaska

 - You wake up much earlier than you want

 Insomnia can be detrimental in minor cases, to debilitating in severe cases.
-In addition to the points, other symptoms may include [SleepEducation]:
+In addition, other symptoms may include [SleepEducation]:

 - General performance loss in many important areas of life (work, relationships, etc.)